-There are a number of ways to find a resonant frequency of a part like an automotive inlet manifold.
+There are a number of ways to find the natural frequency (resonance) of a part like an automotive inlet manifold.
 Here are three different types of popular test technique.
 But which one should you use and why?
-Continue reading
+Continue reading How do I find the natural frequency of an inlet manifold?3285class="post-3285 post type-post status-publish format-standard hentry category-p8000 category-signal-processing category-tutorial tag-accelerometer tag-cylinder-head tag-engine tag-inlet-manifold tag-manifold tag-noise tag-tachometer tag-transducer tag-vibration"

 We were asked the following question…